stephenlb/vibecheck/README.md

 ### Run with Docker

 The Docker image runs a single uvicorn worker by default.
+**This is intentional.**
-This is intentional — when deployed to Kubernetes, horizontal pod autoscaling handles concurrency by scaling replicas based on load rather than running multiple workers per container.
+When deployed to Kubernetes, horizontal pod autoscaling handles concurrency by scaling replicas based on load rather than running multiple workers per container.

 ```shell
 # Build the image